ag-sanjjeev/CSS-Notes/docs/responsive-design.md

 ## &#9873; Responsive Design
-These properties is used for displaying edges of the elements based on usage.
+These properties is used for designing the neat and clean webpages to view in different sizes of the screen.

-*Border property will draw the lines on the element whenever the page gets loaded.
-But outline property will highlights the element when it gets focused by keyboard navigations.*

-*To apply borders or outlines to specific sides of an element, use the corresponding properties (e.g., `border-top`, `border-right`, `border-bottom`, `border-left`*
+*It helpful to adjust the layout of the webpages as per the different screen sizes.
+And to avoid the overflow of the content.*

 ### &#9780; Overview:
 1. [Media queries](#-media-queries)